gu-fan/colorv.vim/README.rst

    " you want to change a color
    " #334455

-   " move to color and edit it
+   " move to color and edit it  :ColorVEdit
-   <leader>ce           " ColorVEdit
+   <leader>ce

    " now the colorv window opened